-In the recent years we have been observing how the internet & mobile revolution brought changes to the publishing industry.
-It has become a serious challenge for magazines as they need to quickly adjust to the trends and changes in the behaviours of their clients.
+In recent years we have been observing how the internet & mobile revolution brought changes to the publishing industry.
+It has become a serious challenge for magazines as they need to quickly adjust to the trends and changes in the behaviors of their clients.

 That is why we have decided to introduce a tailor-made application for smartphones and tablets to provide our readers with full mobile experience and staying in touch with POLITYKA." - Joanna Chmielecka - Digital Publishing Editor, Polityka

 Our Partner’s goal - taking electronic publishing to the next level